bbc/sfn-sim/README.md

 * `Retry` and `Catch` fields
 * Some AWS resources in `Task` steps
 * Some runtime error handling and data validation

-`Map` steps are not currently supported by the validation library, so definitions containing these steps will need `validateDefinition` set to `false`.